 Betting Glossary and terms

-If you are a new player who enters the world of online betting, you should know that there are a lot of terms to learn.
+If you are a new player who enters the world of online betting, you have lot of terms to learn.

-You should spend some time to read what these terminologies mean.
-It will be much easier for you to deal serious with your bets.
+You should spend some time to read what these terms mean.
+It will be easier for you to deal serious with your bets.

-This will generally give you the knowledge to understand any kind of special bets and more.
+This will give you the knowledge to understand any kind of special bets.

-Below is a complete sport and football betting glossary, so you can refer to it whenever you have a question.
+Below is a complete sport and football betting glossary.
+You can refer to it whenever you have a question.

 Combined with our daily tips you should get a complete picture of the bets you make.

-This dictionary covers the most important definitions for sports bets terms.
-Also the appropriate words or phrases for gambling acronyms.
+This glossary covers the most important definitions for sports bets terms.
+Plus the appropriate words or phrases for gambling acronyms.

-If you came across a term that is not listed here, contact us and we will add it along with the necessary information.
+If you came across a term that isn't listed, contact us and we will add it.